sProdz/aalto_snlp_2025_project/experiments/BOW/README.md

 1.  **Analysis:** Analyze the cluster quality, visualize the t-SNE plots, and examine sample quotes per cluster provided in the output logs and the final results file.
 2.  **Comparison:** Compare the clustering results (e.g., silhouette scores, visual separation) with those from other experiments (`word2vec`, `BERT`).
 3.  **Downstream Integration:** Use the final results Parquet file and the saved `tfidf_vectorizer.joblib` and `text_preprocessor.joblib` as inputs for other processes.
-For instance, the cluster IDs could serve as categorical features, or the vectorizer could be used to embed new queries for similarity search within the context of this TF-IDF space.
+For instance, the cluster IDs could serve as categorical features, or the vectorizer could be used to transform text data consistently according to the TF-IDF space defined by this experiment.